drohrbaugh9/rekt/DISCLAIMER.md

 A LOLCODE version of the classic HelloWorld program

-## herring.vbs

-A script that uses Windows' text to voice function to say a famous quote from "Monty Python and the Holy Grail."
-(It's not very good.)

 ## mari0-win.zip

 A game combining Super Mario Bros and Portal

-## message.vbs

-Causes a series of messages to appear on the screen

 ## NitroTypeWin.vbs